teke85/portfolio_project-setup/README.md

 # Project General Requirements

-**In this project, you will be required to build achieve the following.**
+**In this project, you will be required to achieve the following.**

-> Understand how to parse a Figma design to create a UI.
+- Understand how to parse a Figma design to create a UI.
-> Use Flexbox to place elements in the page.
+- Use Flexbox to place elements in the page.
-> Use CSS Grid to place elements in the page.
+- Use CSS Grid to place elements in the page.
-> Build a personal portfolio site.
+- Build a personal portfolio site.

 > The web page similar to the one in [this link](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1)